Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 We first build a transaction issuing 1000 units of Acme Common stock to the Acme treasury account.

-$code ../examples/java/Assets.java build-issue
+$code build-issue ../examples/java/Assets.java ../examples/ruby/assets.rb

 Once we have built the transaction, we need to sign it with the key used to create the Acme Common stock asset.

-$code ../examples/java/Assets.java sign-issue
+$code sign-issue ../examples/java/Assets.java ../examples/ruby/assets.rb

 Once we have signed the transaction, we can submit it for inclusion in the blockchain.

-$code ../examples/java/Assets.java submit-issue
+$code submit-issue ../examples/java/Assets.java ../examples/ruby/assets.rb

 ## Issue asset units to an external party